 The Master of Arts degree in Economics requires successful completion of seven core classes and three elective classes.
 In addition, each student will be required to write a research paper in one of her/his three elective classes.
-The research paper will have to demonstrate mastery of the field, along with the ability to think originally and to convey results clearly in writing.
+Students are expected to produce a research paper that demonstrates their ability to think originally and convey results clearly.

-In order to maintain good standing in the program, students must be making steady progress towards completing the degree, and must maintain a 3.0 grade point average or better in all economics MA courses.
-Additionally, as per the Graduate School of Arts and Sciences guidelines, students must maintain a 3.0 grade point average in all courses that they are registered for.
-For a complete description of the requirements for academic good standing see: http://gsas.columbia.edu/content/good-standing.
+In order to maintain good standing in the program, students must be making satisfactory academic progress toward completing their degree.
+Per Graduate School of Arts and Sciences (GSAS) policy, students must maintain a 3.0 cumulative GPA in all courses for which they are registered.
+For a complete description of the requirements for good academic standing, please see the Graduate School of Arts and Sciences Policy Handbook.

 Students who do not maintain the required 3.0 GPA, beginning in the first semester in the program, must meet with the Program Director.
 At the meeting, the Program Director will explain to the student what requirements must be fulfilled in the next semester in order to regain good standing.
 Students who do not satisfy the requirements in the next semester may not be allowed to continue in the program.
 Students who find themselves in academic difficulty should contact the Program Director as soon as possible.

-*Note* Beginning in fall 2017 the program will change to a format where the third semester will be offered in the fall of a second year instead of the summer.
-Students will satisfy the course requirements for the M.A. degree by taking four required classes in the fall, three required classes and one elective in the spring, and two electives in the fall of a second year.
+Students are expected to fulfill all the requirements for the degree over the course of three semesters.
+Course requirements for the M.A. degree will be satisfied by taking four required classes in the fall, three required classes and one elective in the spring, and two electives in the fall of a second year.

 - GR5211 Microeconomic Analysis I

 - GR5212 Microeconomic Analysis II

 - GR5216 Macroeconomic Analysis II

 - GR5410 Mathematical Methods for Economists